Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 - Higher perceived value – Justifies prices from $97-2,000+

-- Multiple learning modalities – Incorporates video, audio, text, and interaction
+- Multiple learning modalities – Incorporates video and audio lessons, written text, and interactive elements to support different learning styles

 - Community building potential – Often includes student forums or groups